ros2/ros2_documentation/source/Tutorials/LaunchFiles/CreatingLaunchFiles.rst

 Note the only difference between the two nodes is their ``node_namespace`` values.
 Unique namespaces allow the system to start two simulators without node name nor topic name conflicts.

-Without unique namespaces, there would be no way to address each turtle individually.
-Both receive commands over the same topic and publish their pose over the same topic; that data wouldn't be able to distinguish between the turtles otherwise.
+Both turtles in this system receive commands over the same topic and publish their pose over the same topic.
+Without unique namespaces, there would be no way to distinguish between messages meant for one turtle or the other.

 The final node is also from the ``turtlesim`` package, but a different executable: ``mimic``.

 .. code-block:: python
+  :lineno-start: 18

       Node(
           package='turtlesim',